timnetworks/cfk-skeleton-structure/README.md

 ### Experience NY
 CFK's Experience NY enrichment program enables students and their families to experience museums, Broadway and off-Broadway shows, dance recitals, music concerts, and corporate business offices.

 ## Additional Program Partners

-- Behind the Book
+Behind the Book
-- Chess NYC
+Chess NYC
-- City Parks Foundation
+City Parks Foundation
-- Department of Youth and Community Development
-- Children's Museum of the Arts
+Department of Youth and Community Development Children's Museum of the Arts
-- Leap
+Leap
-- New York State Council on the arts
+New York State Council on the arts
-- NYC Department of Cultural Affairs
+NYC Department of Cultural Affairs
-- Robert Cornegy/District 36
+Robert Cornegy/District 36
-- Salvadori Center
+Salvadori Center
-- Story Pirates
+Story Pirates
-- Third Street Music School Settlement
+Third Street Music School Settlement
-- Urban Golf Academy
+Urban Golf Academy
-- Writopia Lab
+Writopia Lab

-# Our Schools
+## Our Schools

-We partner with 13 schools across the five boroughs reaching almost 5,000 students, providing and managing a mix of resources, including leadership support for principals, teachers, parents, and other school leaders; academic enrichment and engagement programs; volunteers; corporate sponsors; school community support; custom CFK programming designed to fill the gaps identified by our partner schools; and meaningful volunteer opportunities for individuals, public and private organizations, and college/university students.
+Change for Kids partners with 13 schools across the five boroughs reaching almost 5,000 students.
+We provide and manage a mix of resources, including leadership support for principals, teachers, parents, and other school leaders; academic enrichment and engagement programs; volunteers; corporate sponsors; school community support; custom CFK programming designed to fill the gaps identified by our partner schools; and meaningful volunteer opportunities for individuals, public and private organizations, and college/university students.

 ### Brighter Choice Community School
 BCCS